Bulgaria Solar Energy Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 High Installation Cost to Restrain the Market Growth

-Although the cost of producing photovoltaic devices continues to fall across the globe, the rate of adoption of solar PV is not that too rapid as expected.
-Although there are numerous socio-technical and regional policy challenges in place, the economic factor of the high installation cost of investments required for setting up of a solar PV plant acts as a major restraint.
-As of 2018, the installation cost of solar PV in southeast Europe is around USD 1215/kW, which is higher as compared to other parts of European nations.
+Although the cost of producing photovoltaic devices continues to decline globally, the rate of adoption of solar PV is not as rapid as expected.
+Moreover, with numerous socio-technical and regional policy challenges, the economic factor of the high installation cost of investments required for setting up a solar PV plant acts as a major restraint.
+As of 2018, the installation cost of solar PV in southeast Europe is around USD 1215/kW, which is higher compared to other parts of the European nations.

-Apart from the costs of the solar PV modules, costs such as high installation cost, operation cost, maintenance and repair costs, and the low costs of competing sources of energy, also add to the cost of investments required for solar PV installations.
+Apart from the costs of the solar PV modules, costs, like high installation cost, operation cost, maintenance and repair costs, and the low costs of competing sources of energy, add to the cost of investments required for solar PV installations.

-Installation of a solar photovoltaic (PV) array is not only an environmental-specific decision but also a financial decision as well.
-Irrespective of the decreasing cost of equipment, the cost of permits, and labor, along with the installation of solar PV installation with challenging and complex orientation, add to a great deal to the final installation costs.
+Installation of a solar photovoltaic (PV) array is not only an environmental-specific decision but also a financial decision.
+Irrespective of the decreasing cost of equipment, the cost of permits and labors, along with the installation of solar PV with challenging and complex orientation, adds a great deal to the final installation costs.

-Furthermore, the payback period risks and return on investment of solar PV compared to other sources of fuels, when environmental factors are not considered, is high.
-Thus, all these factors are likely to act as a restraint for the market to grow during the forecast period.
+Furthermore, the payback period risks and return on solar PV investment compared to other sources of fuels, when environmental factors are not considered, is high.
+Thus, all these factors are likely to act as a restraint for the market growth during the forecast period.

 To understand geography trends, Download Sample Report.

-The Bulgaria solar energy market is partially fragmented.
+The Bulgarian solar energy market is partially fragmented.
 Some of the key players in the market include JinkoSolar Holding Co.
-Ltd, Solarity BG, Hermes Solar Ltd., Solarpro Holding Plc., NEMCOM Energy Company, ELSOL Ltd., and SkyTech Energy Ltd.
+Ltd, Solarity BG, Hermes Solar Ltd, Solarpro Holding PLC, NEMCOM Energy Company, ELSOL Ltd, and SkyTech Energy Ltd.